 The Multiply Campaign was formally launched at College Park Fishers as its people generously and faithfully committed funds toward a $6.8 million building project.
 With God’s guidance and provision, a permanent building at 126th and Pennington will be completed by early 2020.
 In November of 2018, a motion was passed by the congregation to make College Park Fishers a fully autonomous, self-governing church.

 The construction of a permanent building at 126th and Pennington began as the community of College Park Fishers continued to grow.
 As a final step toward self-governance, the members of College Park Fishers approved the taking on of a new name, Pennington Park Church, upon moving into a permanent building in early 2020.

 On Wednesday, Mar.
-25, Pennington Park Church received news from the City of Fishers that they now obtain full occupancy of the permanent building located off 126th and Pennington.
+25, Pennington Park Church received news from the City of Fishers of approval for occupancy of the permanent building located off 126th and Pennington.
 We are so thankful for the countless people who have used their God-given gifts and abilities to make the vision of Pennington Park Church become a reality.
 God is doing a faithful work in and through the body of Pennington Park to know Jesus and make Him known.